tomastrajan/grunt-ngsrc/README.md

 Type: `String`, `Regexp`<br />
 Default value: `<!-- ngsrc -->`

-A placeholder to put into your destination files (usally index.html)
+A placeholder to put into your destination files (usually index.html)

 ## Use case
 Lets say you have Angular.js application and grunt build process to perform concat and minify for your production build.